victorliu-sq/PaperWriting/FlashSMP.md

 # Issues with Data Movement

-In this section, we first provide an in-depth look at the implementation of the GS algorithm, analyze its inefficient memory access patterns, and identify the bottlenecks caused by frequent and costly data movements.
+In this section, we first provide an in-depth look at the implementation of the GS algorithm, analyzing its inefficient memory access patterns and identifying the bottlenecks caused by frequent and costly data movements.

+We then observe that efficiently parallelizing the GS algorithm on multi-core systems or GPUs is challenging due to synchronization needs.
+Common methods like locks and barriers are inefficient, and while atomicCAS is lightweight, it suffers from high contention.

+Finally, we address the challenges of implementing the GS algorithm on GPUs, highlighting their high memory access latency and the algorithm's inherent sequential dependencies, which make GPUs less efficient than CPUs for this task.